highcharts/highcharts/docs/dashboards/data-modifiers.md

 }
 ```

 * Sort - This modifier rearranges the order of the rows based on the content of any selected column.
 The sorting order is either ascending or descending.
 Optional: 'orderInColumn'.
-When used, the rows are unsorted and instead, the sorting index appears in the selected column.
+Column to update with order index instead of changing order of rows.
 Example:
 ```js
 dataModifier: {